danmolloy/react-diary/README.md

 # React Diary

 Simplifying scheduling and diary maintainance in React.
-Currently, it exports an event-integrated month-view calendar component.
+It exports two components: an event-integrated month-view calendar and a compact date-picker.

 Check out the [live example](https://react-diary-example.vercel.app/).